Continuation method for PDE-constrained global optimization: Analysis and application to the shallow water equations: Background

 In general, finding a solution $x^*$ such that $F(x^*)=0$ is a hard problem.
-If an initial guess $x_0$ is sufficiently close to a solution, the Newton-Raphson method will converge to $x^*$.
+If an initial guess $x_0$ is sufficiently close to a solution and the function $F$ satisfies certain regularity properties, the Newton-Raphson method will converge to $x^*$.
 But if $x_0$ is too far away, the Newton-Raphson method may diverge and a different approach is needed.

 The continuation method is one such approach and we will now sketch the idea behind it.
 One approximates the residual function $F$ with a suitable function $\tilde{F}$, for which a solution $\tilde x^*$ is known: